dbrownjave/Suji/README.md

 Gooogle Sheet --> Google Firebase

-The google script add on is for transfering/updating Google Sheet data to Google Firebase with a click of a button.
+The google script add-on is for transfering/updating Google Sheet data to Google Firebase with a click of a button.